+What are the symptoms of adrenal fatigue?
 Symptoms of adrenal fatigue will depend on what type of cortisol imbalance you have, ie. whether you have high or low cortisol levels.

 Naturally we have the highest levels of cortisol in the morning, and throughout the day our levels will slowly decline, with cortisol being lowest at night.
 If we have low cortisol in the morning we’ll have problems waking and will generally feel sluggish.
 If we have high cortisol at night on the other hand, we may have problems falling or staying asleep.

+How do you test for adrenal fatigue?
 In this stressed out world, I generally assume that most of my patients have some amount of adrenal fatigue.
 I listen to the symptoms and assess the lifestyle of my patients in order to determine whether or not they have an adrenal imbalance.
 In some cases I use salivary hormone testing to determine baseline levels of cortisol, and track treatment progress.

+How do you treat adrenal fatigue?
 The best way to treat adrenal fatigue is to address the underlying cause: STRESS.
 I encourage you to examine your personal daily stressors, slow down, and take your health back into your own hands.
 If you suffer from adrenal fatigue, the most important thing you can do is to establish a routine.
 Below are some of my suggestions for establishing an adrenal friendly routine.

 Adaptogenic herbs help the body adapt and cope with stress.
 My favourite adaptogenic herbs are Licorice Root, Ginseng, Rhodiola, and Withania.